Falling Wedge Trading Pattern: Unique Features and Trading Rules

 What Is a Falling Wedge Pattern?

-Also known as the descending wedge, the falling wedge technical analysis chart pattern is a bullish formation that can occur in trend continuation or trend reversal scenarios.
+Also known as the descending wedge, the falling wedge technical analysis chart pattern is a bullish formation that typically occurs in the downtrend and signals a trend reversal.
 It forms when an asset's price drops, but the range of price movements starts to get narrower.
 As the formation contracts towards the end, the buyers completely absorb the selling pressure and consolidate their energy before beginning to push the market higher.
-A falling wedge pattern means the end of a price correction and an upside reversal.
+A falling wedge pattern means the end of a market correction and an upside reversal.

-How to Spot a Falling Wedge in the Chart
+How Can You Spot a Falling Wedge on a Price Chart?

-It can be spotted in a downtrend, which would indicate a possible bullish reversal, or in an overall uptrend, which would signify a continuation of the upside trend after a temporary price correction.
+This pattern is usually spotted in a downtrend, which would indicate a possible bullish reversal.
+However, it may appear in an uptrend and signal a trend continuation after a market correction.
+Either way, the falling wedge provides bullish signals.
 The descending formation generally has the following features.

 • Price Action.
 The price trades lower, forming lower highs and lower lows.

 • Trendlines.
-There are two trendlines.
+Traders draw two trendlines.
 One connects the lower highs, and the other connects the lower lows.
-Finally, they intersect towards a convergence point known as the apex.
+Finally, they intersect towards a convergence point.
 Each line should connect at least two points.
 However, the greater the number, the higher the chance of the market reversal.

 • Volume.
-The trading volume ideally decreases as the pattern forms and increases with the breakout above the upper trendline, reflecting a shift in momentum towards the buyers.
+The trading volume ideally decreases as the pattern forms, and the buying volume increases with the breakout above the upper trendline, reflecting a shift in momentum towards the buyers.

 Falling and Rising Wedge: Differences